 *Calculated at the 80% confidence interval

-Table 3-8 presents the 2011 and 2012 program verified gross energy and summer seasonal demand savings.
+Table 4-8 presents the 2011 and 2012 program verified gross energy and summer seasonal demand savings.
 This table shows these impacts by lost opportunity versus retrofit savings activity along with realization rates when compared to the raw tracking savings estimates.
-Overall, the study estimates 1,345 MWh of energy savings and 1.405 MW of summer seasonal demand savings.
+Overall, the study estimates 1,371 MWh of energy savings and 1.405 MW of summer seasonal demand savings.
 We note that the retrofit sample is small and as such has poor precisions associated with it.
-Overall, the higher ASF and general increases in capacity between the studies’ on-site work and tracking system are causing energy savings results to go up overall while the decrease in demand savings factors are causing the seasonal demand estimate to go down.
+Overall, the higher ASF and general increases in capacity between the studies’ on-site work and tracking system are causing energy savings results to go up while the decrease in demand savings factors are causing the seasonal demand estimate to go down.

 Table 4-8: 2011/2012 CAC Raw Tracking and Verified Savings with Realization Rate